-You might have been told that zits are formed when a person eats and drinks too much fatty food and sugary stuff.
-A lot of people still think that, but the latest science suggests there's no direct link between diet and skin conditions.
+You might have been told that zits are formed when a person eats and drinks too much fatty and sugary food.
+A lot of people still think this, but the latest science suggests there's no direct link between diet and skin conditions.

 Scientists now believe that zits are caused by changes or imbalances in hormones.
-And that's one reason why many teenagers suffer from zits and acne, because during that time of life there are significant hormonal changes taking place.
-The good news is that for most kids the problem clears up on its own as the hormones settle down.
+That's one reason why many teenagers suffer from zits and acne; during puberty, there are significant hormonal changes taking place.
+The good news is that, for most kids, the problem clears up on its own as the hormones settle down.

-Zits are caused by hormonal changes effecting sebum secreting glands and not by eating too much fat or sugar.
+Zits are caused by hormonal changes affecting sebum secreted by glands, not by eating too much fat or sugar.

-So a zit forms when hormones trigger the glands which produce "sebum" - a waxy, oily goo that normally helps protect the skin - to overproduce the substance, and it builds up into a blockage in the pores.
-These can then become infected.
-And that's what a zit is.
-So now you know.
+So a zit forms when hormones trigger the glands to overproduce sebum, a waxy, oily substance that protects the skin but also clogs pores.
+These pores can then become infected, and that's what a zit is.

-The Sebaceous Gland: Cause of All the Trouble.
+The Sebaceous Gland: The Cause of All the Trouble

 The sebaceous gland may be the cause of all the trouble when it is over-productive.
 But it can also be a problem if it doesn't produce enough.
 That can lead to dry, flaky skin and dandruff.

-The word "pimple" can be used to describe almost any kind of spot or zit on the skin.
-However, it is most usually used to refer to a spot which has become infected, typically causing a reddened lump to appear.
+The word 'pimple' can be used to describe almost any kind of spot or zit on the skin.
+However, it is most often used to refer to a spot which has become infected, typically causing a reddened lump to appear.

 Pimples can sometimes be itchy and painful.
-Mostly they will go away on their own as your body's natural immunity resolves the infection.
-In some severe cases a doctor might prescribe a course of antibiotics.
+For the most part, they will go away on their own as your body's natural immunity resolves the infection.
+In some severe cases, a doctor might prescribe a course of antibiotics.

-Special blood cells called 'platelets' rush to the site of the lesion and start thickening the blood.
-We call this process "clotting."
-Once the blood is thickened and clotted, the body directs over sixteen different chemical substances to the site of the wound.
+During the healing process, special blood cells called 'platelets' rush to the site of the lesion and start thickening the blood.
+We call this 'clotting'.
+Once the blood is thickened and clotted, the body directs over 16 different chemical substances to the site of the wound.
 These interact to form different layers of protection.